-The majority of households in the United States own a grill, or barbecue.
-Most of the components of this grill can be replaced with new grill parts, which increase the life and performance of the outdoor appliance.
-Charcoal grills require the least maintenance and typically need no more than new charcoal grates and cooking grids.
-Gas grills, on the other hand, are more complex and many components wear down over time.
-Replacement grill parts for a gas barbecue include burners, valves and heat shields.
-Here’s a quick look at the main parts of the grill and when they need to be replaced.
+A vast majority of households in the United States own a grill or barbecue.
+Most of the components of this grill you can replace with new grill parts, which increase the life and performance of the outdoor appliance.
+Charcoal grills need the least maintenance and typically need no more than new charcoal grates and cooking grids.
+Gas grills, however, are more complex and many components wear down over time.
+Replacement grill parts for a gas barbecue include burners, valves, and heat shields.
+Here’s a quick look at the main parts of the grill and when they need replacing.

 2. Cooking grates